positron/bakthat/docs/user_guide.rst

      u'stored_filename': u'mydir.20130305193615.tgz.enc',
      u'tags': []}

-All the keys are explicit, except **backend_hash**, which is the hash of your AWS access key concatenated with either the S3 bucket, either the Glacier vault.
+All the keys are explicit, except **backend_hash**, which is the hash of your AWS access key concatenated with either the S3 bucket or the Glacier vault.
 This key is used when syncing backups with multiple servers.

 Backup/Restore Glacier inventory
 --------------------------------

-Bakthat automatically backups the local Glacier inventory (a dict with filename => archive_id mapping) to your S3 bucket under the "bakthat_glacier_inventory" key.
+Bakthat automatically backs up the local Glacier inventory (a dict with filename => archive_id mapping) to your S3 bucket under the "bakthat_glacier_inventory" key.

 You can retrieve bakthat custom inventory without waiting: